RadiantTechLtd/Guides/0 Environment Setup/chapters/4 Oh My Zsh/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

-When you want to add things to your `ZSH` shell start up script, you can do so by adding them to the `~/.zshrc` file.
+When you want to add things to your `ZSH` shell start-up script, you can do so by adding them to the `~/.zshrc` file.

 ## Setup